gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## Load Switching

-MOSFETs can be used for load switches, as shown on the [Load Switches page](/electronics/circuit-design/power-management/load-switches/).
+MOSFETs can be used for load switches, as shown on the {{% link text="Load Switches page" src="/electronics/circuit-design/power-management/load-switches" %}}.
 They can be used in a back-to-back configuration for creating AC solid-state relays (SSRs).

+{{% figure src="/electronics/circuit-design/power-management/load-switches/bjt-current-source-to-turn-p-channel-on.png" width="500px" caption="Schematic example of load switching with a P-channel MOSFET.
+See the Load Switches page for more info." %}}

 ## Isolated Gate Drives